-Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
+- Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
 If you know beforehand that you will be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
 If you are unexpectedly absent the day that an assignment is due you must hand in the assignment at the beginning of the class hour on the first day that you return to class.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to schedule a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
-No final exam exemptions.

-Homework: Students are expected to do their homework and participate in class.
+No final exam exemptions. - Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework exercises help students review and reinforce concepts covered in class.
 The textbook exercises are arranged in generally increasing level of difficulty.
 Working only the low-numbered exercises will not prepare a student sufficiently for the test and final examination exercises.
 All assigned homework exercises must be worked until successful completion.

-Throughout the semester, homework problems from sources outside the textbook will be assigned for presentation in front of your peers and grading.
-Typically once per week 25-30 minutes of class time will be given to students presenting their exercises and solutions to the class.
-Volunteers will be given first choice of exercises, but all students will be expected to present the same quantity of exercises by the end of the semester.
-This parity condition may require calling on some students to present exercises.
+Throughout the semester, homework problems from sources outside the textbook will be assigned for you to work and post in the Discussions found under Desire2Learn.
+Every student is expected to present correct solutions to at least two exercises by the end of the semester.
 Exercises will be graded on a scale of 0-4.

-0: student absent when called on or unable to begin exercise.

-- 1: student able to begin exercise only (may choose to complete exercise at a future class meeting). - 2: student able to partially complete exercise, though portions of the solution are missing or unjustified. - 3: student able to complete exercise, though some details of the solution are missing or unjustified. - 4: student able to complete exercise with all details presented and full justification.

-Tests: There will be three 75-minute in-class tests and a final examination.
-The tests are tentatively scheduled for

-- Thursday, February 16, 2012

-- Tuesday, March 27, 2012

-- Thursday, April 26, 2012
+- 0: student unable to begin exercise. - 1: student able to begin exercise only (may choose to complete exercise at a future date). - 2: student able to partially complete exercise, though portions of the solution are missing or unjustified. - 3: student able to complete exercise, though some details of the solution are missing or unjustified. - 4: student able to complete exercise with all details presented and full justification. - Tests: There will be three 75-minute in-class tests and a final examination.
+The tests are tentatively scheduled for - Thursday, February 19, 2013 - Tuesday, March 28, 2013 - Thursday, April 23, 2013

-The comprehensive final examination is scheduled for Monday, May 7, 2012 from 2:45PM-4:45PM.
+The comprehensive final examination is scheduled for Monday, May 13, 2013 from 2:45PM-4:45PM.
 I will not "curve" test or exam grades.